-- submit a completed request for Star certification (Star levels are not awarded until a complete request has been submitted and approved). - Allow OKDHS staff full access to the program's premises and personnel for the purpose of monitoring quality criteria. - maintain compliance with licensing requirements (numerous, repeated or serious non-compliances may result in denial of a higher Star rating).
-Your Star level may be reduced due to serious non-compliance. - understand and maintain all Star criteria at the appropriate levels and ask for help with understanding criteria, as needed. - notify Child Care Services within five program business days of any change in your program's ability to meet Star criteria (examples may include: loss of a primary caregiver, loss of accreditation, etc.). - submit a written plan for correcting violations of Star criteria within an agreedupon timeframe. - complete all methods of program evaluation within the first year of Two, Three, Four, or Five Star status and repeat them as required. - obtain required professional development and ensure completed coursework is documented on the OKRegistry. - submit a Request for an Extension of Time to Comply (07LC074E) no later than 10-calendar days after the plan of correction expires. - maintain current credentials, including professional development ladder, for primary caregiver and all assistant caregivers employed for at least 12 months maintain a current professional development ladder. - Maintain accreditation or Head Start Program Performance Standards compliance, when applicable.
+- submit a completed request for Star certification (Star levels are not awarded until a complete application has been submitted and approved). - maintain compliance with licensing requirements (numerous, repeated or serious non-compliances may result in denial of a higher Star rating).
+Your Star level may be reduced due to serious non-compliance. - understand and maintain all Star criteria at the appropriate levels and ask for help with understanding criteria, as needed. - notify Child Care Services within five days of any change in your program's ability to meet Star criteria (examples include: loss of a master teacher, loss of accreditation, etc.). - submit a written plan for correcting violations of Star criteria within an agreedupon timeframe. - complete all methods of program evaluation within the first year of Two, Three, Four, or Five Star status and repeat them as required. - obtain required professional development and ensure completed coursework is documented on the OKRegistry. - Primary caregivers: at Star application must have at least two college credits or 20 clock hours of job-related professional development within the last 12 months or within current Professional Development Ladder certification and annually thereafter AND QRIS Orientation.
+New primary caregivers hired after Star certification obtain QRIS Orientation within 90 days of hire. - Assistant caregivers: when employed 12 months must have at least two college credits or 20 clock hours of job- related professional development per Professional Development Ladder certification.